-Education is key to breaking the cycle of poverty, having a ripple effect of opportunity that impacts generations.
-Education enhances lives.
-It ends generational cycles of poverty and disadvantage and provides a foundation for sustainable development.
+Education is key to breaking the cycle of poverty and providing a foundation for sustainable development.

-We work closely with communities to provide education on health issues and facilitate provision of healthcare services.
+We work closely with communities to provide healthcare services and health education.

 Our flagship undertaking is with the Ghunsa Village community.
 We aim to improve education standards for the local children, with healthcare and basic infrastructure improvements to enable this to occur, while being mindful of the need for both conservation and economic development.